istio/tools/isotope/service/README.md

 ## Performance

-Running on a GKE cluster with a limit of 1 vCPU and 3.75 gigabytes of memory, and logging set to INFO, this service can reach a maximum QPS of 12,000.
+With both a Fortio 1.1.0 client and a single isotope service running in a GKE cluster, the client on a n1-highcpu-96 machine sending 96 concurrent requests as fast as possible, the service on a n1-standard-4 machine with a limit of 1 vCPU and 3.75GB RAM, and logging set to INFO, the service reaches a maximum QPS of 12,000 - 14,000 before maxing out CPU.